-Small-town drug dealer David (Jason Sudeikis) is robbed off his cash and pot, so he owes his drug lord supplier Brad (Ed Helms) big time.
+Small-town drug dealer David (Jason Sudeikis) is robbed off his cash and pot, so he owes his cruel drug lord supplier Brad (Ed Helms) big time.
 As a way to clear his debt, David is forced to smuggle marijuana over the border from Mexico to the US.

-Of course, there were other brilliant supporting actors such as Kathryn Hahn, the crazy mum of the family that the Millers reluctantly befriend or Casey’s new friend – NO RAGRETS! – Scottie P. (Mark L. Young).
+Of course, there were other brilliant supporting actors such as Kathryn Hahn, the crazy mum of the family that the Millers reluctantly befriend, or Casey’s new (boy)friend – NO RAGRETS! – Scottie P. (Mark L. Young).

 If you are a fan of The Hangover or Horrible Bosses, this will be spot-on with your sense of humour!